ReactionMechanismGenerator/RMG-Py/documentation/source/users/cantherm/input_pdep.rst

 Parameter               Required?
 Description
 ======================= =================================== ====================================
-``label``               all species                         A unique string label used as an identifier ``structure``           all species except bath gas         A chemical structure for the species defined using either SMILES or InChI
+``label``               all species                         A unique string label used as an identifier ``structure``           all species except bath gas         A chemical structure for the species defined using either SMILES, adjacencyList, or InChI
 ``E0``                  all species                         The ground-state 0 K enthalpy of formation (including zero-point energy)
 ``modes``               all species                         The molecular degrees of freedom (see below) ``spinMultiplicity``    all species                         The ground-state spin multiplicity (degeneracy), sets to 1 by default if not used